 sdkReadyFromCache

-- This event fires if there is no last known configuration in disk cache, and the SDK could not acquire the information from our servers after a given period of time, determined by theready
+.
+This event fires if there is no cached version of your rollout plan in disk cache, and the SDK could not fully download the data from Split servers within the time specified by thesdkReadyTimeOut

 SDK event handling is done through the function on(event:execute:)